muj3b/Sapnap-Speedrunner-Swap/README.md

 - Actionbar shows “Queued (n)” — runner in position 1 sees “You’re up next”.

 ### ⏲ Active Runner
-- Sees a countdown “Swap in: Ns” in the actionbar.
+- By default, sees countdown only during the last 10 seconds (actionbar).
+- Toggle to “Full timer” in the GUI if you prefer always-visible.

 ### 🎯 Objective
 - Beat the Ender Dragon.
 When the dragon dies, a clickable donation link is sent to all players.